Skip to Content

-Puff Pastry Fruit Strudel Pastry
+Easy Puff Pastry Fruit Strudel

-Whether it’s the holidays or you just want a sweet dessert or breakfast idea, this fruit strudel pastry is fantastic.
-Made with fresh or frozen berries, it’s semi homemade with sheets of puff pastry which make it flaky and tender ready to enjoy in no time.
+Whether itโ€™s the holidays or you just want a sweet dessert or breakfast idea, this fruit strudel pastry is fantastic.
+Made with fresh or frozen berries, itโ€™s semi homemade with sheets of puff pastry which make it flaky and tender ready to enjoy in no time. (affiliate links present)

 What makes a strudel a strudel?

 It is a type of sweet or savory layered pastry with a filling inside.
 The Viennese are the ones who made this dish famous with their delicate, thin layers of dough and sweet, tart apple filling.
+It was the Turkish Baklava pastry, introduced into Austria in 1453 that laid the foundation for strudel.
+We decided to use fresh blackberries for this batch.

 blackberry strudel